TillMeineke/ML_Zoomcamp2024_hw/helloListenDog/README.md

 [Baidu's RT-DETR, a Vision Transformer-Based Real-Time Object Detector](./docs/DETR_beats_YOLO2304.08069v3.pdf) seems like another interesting model architecture to test (faster and more accurate compared against YOLO), but support or deployment on the Raspberry Pi AI Camera is not yet documented.

 I started with training a custom YOLO11 model with a training notebook provided by [Roboflow](https://github.com/roboflow-ai/notebooks/blob/main/notebooks/train-yolo11-object-detection-on-custom-dataset.ipynb), to test my dataset and to get a feeling for the training process and data preparation.
-This notebook is optimized for training on Google Colab (select GPU runtime), but can be adapted for local training (on macOS you can use the MPS backend for training with Metal programming framework, see [here](https://pytorch.org/docs/stable/notes/mps.html)).
+This [notebook](./notebooks/02b_train_yolo11_object_detection_on_custom_dataset.ipynb) is optimized for training on Google Colab (select GPU runtime), but will be adapted for local training (on macOS you can use the MPS backend for training with Metal programming framework, see [here](https://pytorch.org/docs/stable/notes/mps.html)).

 ### Data collection, labeling and preprocessing